ipums/ipumsr/cran-comments.md

 ## Purpose of release

-This patch addresses errors in automated CRAN package checks for the r-devel-linux-x86_64-debian-clang platform.
+This patch addresses errors in automated CRAN package checks for the following

-The official CRAN check results indicated a segmentation fault during package unit testing.
-We were not able to reproduce the precise error, but identified ancillary issues that may be related.
-We have updated our tests to address these errors and confirmed that R CMD check passes on R-hub's debian-clang-devel platform (Debian clang version 14.0.6).

-CRAN check results also indicate unknown test failures for r-devel-windows-x86_64 and r-release-windows-x86_64 platforms.
-We are not able to reproduce these issues locally.
-Checks on similar platforms via R-hub are also successful.
+platforms:

+- r-devel-linux-x86_64-debian-gcc
+- r-devel-linux-x86_64-fedora-clang
+- r-devel-windows-x86_64
+- r-release-windows-x86_64

+The official CRAN check results indicated unidentified failures during unit testing on these platforms.
+We recently submitted a patch (v0.6.1) in an attempt to address these failures, which was unsuccessful.

+Since that submission, we have made more progress identifying the source of the errors and have updated our unit test code accordingly.
+This version passes R CMD check on the following platforms:

+- debian-clang-devel (checked via R-hub)
+- debian-gcc-devel (checked via R-hub)
+- ubuntu-gcc-release (checked via R-hub)
+- fedora-clang-devel (checked via R-hub)
+- windows-x86_64-devel (checked via R-hub and win-builder)
+- windows-x86_64-release (checked via win-builder)

+Thanks for your patience given multiple releases in a short time frame.

 ## R CMD check results